Ivorforce/NumDot/CONTRIBUTING.md

 ## Include what you use

 [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use/) should be used to keep the includes tidy and explicit.
-This workflow is needed because OS specific implementations leading to working code on one machine can lead to missing include problems on others.
+This workflow is needed because code that works with one compiler can break down with another, due to differences in intrinsic headers.
 ```
+# Run the tool, dump the results into iwyu.txt.
 iwyu_tool.py -p . src > iwyu.txt
 ```
 The resulting txt is _very_ explicit.
 Drop xsimd and intrinsics specific files you are offered, but most of the rest can be copied over as-is.